Variational Causal Inference: Experiments

 \section{Experiments}

 We tested our framework on single-cell perturbation datasets along with four benchmark models --- CEVAE \cite{louizos2017causal}, GANITE \cite{yoon2018ganite}, CPA \cite{lotfollahi2021learning} and a naive autoencoding method.
 In single-cell perturbation datasets, each observation is an $n$-dimensional vector (the outcome) storing the expression counts of $n$ selected genes in a single cell, along with the perturbation (the treatment) this cell was subjected to and the cell covariates.
 We employed the publicly available sci-Plex dataset from \citet{srivatsan2020massively} (Sciplex) and the CRISPRa dataset from \citet{schmidt2022crispr} (Marson) in our experiments.
 Two thousand most variable genes were selected from each dataset.
-Data with certain treatment-covariate combinations are held out as the out-of-distribution (OOD) set and the rest are split into training and test set with a four-to-one ratio.
-All common hyperparameters of all models (network width, network depth, learning rate, decay rate, etc.) are set to the same as the defaults of CPA.
+Data with certain treatment-covariate combinations are held out as the out-of-distribution (OOD) set and the rest are split into training and validation set (four-to-one).
+Details of the hyperparameter settings can be found in Appendix \ref{hyperparam-setting}.

-\paragraph{Out-of-Distribution Selections} We randomly select a covariate category and hold out all cells in this category that received one of the twenty perturbations whose effects are the hardest to predict.
-These held-out data compose the out-of-distribution (OOD) set.
+\paragraph{Out-of-Distribution Selections} We randomly select a covariate category (e.g. a cell type) and hold out all cells in this category that received one of the twenty perturbations whose effects are the hardest to predict.
+We use these held-out data to compose the out-of-distribution (OOD) set.
 We computed the Euclidean distance between the pseudobulked gene expression of each perturbation against the rest of the dataset, and selected the twenty most distant ones as the hardest-to-predict perturbations.
 This is the same procedure carried out by \citet{lotfollahi2021learning}.

 \paragraph{Differentially-Expressed Genes} In order to evaluate the quality of the predictions on the genes that were substantially affected by the perturbations, we select sets of 50 differentially-expressed (DE) genes associated with each perturbation and separately evaluate model performance on these genes.
 This is the same procedure carried out by \citet{lotfollahi2021learning}.